-2.3 Testing for Market Integration
+1.3 Testing for market integration

 In international finance, the issue of market integration is typically addressed as global versus local (i.e., national) asset pricing.
-In the MSCI event setting, the portfolio shift by index investors modifies both the global and local market benchmark.
+In the MSCI event setting, the portfolio shift by index investors modifies both the global and the local market benchmark.
 Under market integration, domestic and foreign stocks should, ceteris paribus, contribute equally to the global market benchmark and also to a benchmark change.
 Alternatively, market segmentation by country implies that only domestic stocks constitute the market benchmark and that it is only the change in the local benchmark that generates a return effect.

 The test strategy can best be illustrated for market segmentation along national stock markets.
 Here, the market integration test consists of isolating local from global beta changes.
-The global covariance matrix $\Sigma^G$ of all index stocks can be decomposed into a matrix $\Sigma^L$ featuring nonzero covariance elements only between stocks in the same country and a complementary matrix $\Sigma^{Int} = \Sigma^G - \Sigma^L$ featuring only cross-country (international) stock covariances and zeros otherwise.
-The global beta changes are proportional to $\Sigma^G(w^n - w^o)$ , and local beta changes are proportional to $\Sigma^L(w^n - w^o)$ .
-Global asset markets are segmented into local markets if the difference between the global and local beta changes given by $\Sigma^{Int}(w^n - w^o)$ does not help to explain event returns.
-Alternatively, market integration implies that local beta changes $\Sigma^L(w^n - w^o)$ and the complementary international beta changes $\Sigma^{Int}(w^n - w^o)$ feature the same quantitative influence on event returns.
-A similar decomposition into a local and a complementary international component can also be applied to the arbitrage risk $\Sigma\Sigma(w^n - w^o)$ , which allows additional inference about the degree of market integration.
+The global covariance matrix Σ^{G} of all index stocks can be decomposed into a matrix Σ^{L} featuring nonzero covariance elements only between stocks in the same country and a complementary matrix $\Sigma^{Int} = \Sigma^G - \Sigma^L$ featuring only cross-country (international) stock covariances and zeros otherwise.
+The global beta changes are proportional to $\Sigma^{G}(w^{n}-w^{o})$, and local beta changes are proportional to $\Sigma^{L}(w^{n}-w^{o})$.
+Global asset markets are segmented into local markets if the difference between the global and local beta changes given by $\Sigma^{Int}(w^n - w^o)$ does not help explain event returns.
+Alternatively, market integration implies that local beta changes $\Sigma^{L}(w^{n} - w^{o})$ and the complementary international beta changes $\Sigma^{Int}(w^n - w^o)$ feature the same quantitative influence on event returns.
+A similar decomposition into a local and a complementary international component can also be applied to the arbitrage risk $\Sigma \Sigma (w^n - w^o)$, which allows additional inference about the degree of market integration.

 The methodology is general enough to test for a range of alternative market segmentation hypotheses.
 For example, equity markets might be integrated within the group of developed market stocks, while segmentation prevails between developed and emerging market stocks.
-For this hypothesis, the appropriate decomposition of the global covariance matrix consists of a matrix $\Sigma^H$ containing only covariance elements where both stocks are either developed market stocks or both are emerging market stocks, and a complementary (cross-hemisphere) matrix $\Sigma^{CH}$ consisting of covariance elements between developed and emerging market stocks.
+For this hypothesis, the appropriate decomposition of the global covariance matrix consists of a matrix Σ^{H} containing only covariance elements, where both stocks are developed market stocks or both are emerging market stocks, and a complementary (cross-hemisphere) matrix Σ^{CH} consisting of covariance elements between developed and emerging market stocks.
 Segmentation then implies that the term $\Sigma^{CH}(w^n - w^o)$ does not contribute to the event returns.
-An even finer partition of the matrix $\Sigma^{CH}$ - for example by a cross-listing criterion for the emerging market stock or by its liquidity - yields a test about the global market integration of specific groups of emerging market stocks.
+An even finer partition of the matrix Σ^{CH} -for example, by a cross-listing criterion for the emerging market stock or by its liquidity-yields a test about the global market integration of specific groups of emerging market stocks.

 A few similarities and differences to the existing literature can be highlighted.
-Previous empirical work on the degree of international equity market integration has used capital market liberalization as the identifying event to measure risk premium changes (Bekaert, Harvey, and Lumsdaine, 2002, Chari, and Henry, 2004).
+Previous empirical work on the degree of international equity market integration used capital market liberalization as the identifying event to measure risk premium changes (Bekaert and Harvey 2000; Chari and Henry 2004).
 In a similar spirit, I test whether the local or international components of risk premium changes and arbitrage risk determine returns over a much shorter event window.
-Moreover, the exogeneity assumption about the index change in this paper is easier to defend than that of a liberalization policy, which may simultaneously affect future company cash flows.
-Other work has focused on cross-listing events in U.S. markets as a trigger for risk premium changes (Foerster and Karolyi, 1999).
-Yet similarly to equity issues, cross-listing decisions may be related to asymmetric information about cash flow prospects and therefore might not qualify as a purely exogenous event.
+Moreover, the exogeneity assumption about the index change in this article is easier to defend than that of a liberalization policy, which may simultaneously affect future company cash flows.
+Other work has focused on cross-listing events in U.S. markets as a trigger for risk premium changes (Foerster and Karolyi 1999).
+Yet, similarly to equity issues, crosslisting decisions may be related to asymmetric information about cash flow prospects and therefore might not qualify as purely exogenous events.